The Best Juicers of 2020

 Next, the Mooka B5100 and the Hamilton Beach Big Mouth both did about average, earning a 5 out of 10 for their overall score.
 The Mooka did slightly above average at juicing wheatgrass, generating about 3.5 mL of juice.
 The Hamilton Beach did even better, delivering the best performance of the whole group.

-However, both of these juicers did a slightly subpar job at juicing kale, yielding less juice than the average, but there was practically no foam produced.
+Both of these juicers, however, did a slightly subpar job at juicing kale, with yields that were less than the average, but with practically no foam on top.
 The Hamilton Beach and the Mooka struggled, tying for the worst score for juicing spinach.

 Next, the BELLA and the Breville Juice Fountain both earned a 4 out of 10 for their skills at juicing leafy greens.
-This pair of juicers didn't do particularly well at extracting juice from wheatgrass, but they weren't the absolute worst, both creating about 1.5 mL of juice.
+This pair of juicers didn't do particularly well at extracting juice from wheatgrass, but they weren't the absolute worst, creating about 1.5 mL of juice each.

 The BELLA fared a little better than the Breville when we tried juicing kale, but both still had a below-average yield.
-However, both of these products improved in the final test for this metric, juicing spinach, producing an average yield.
+However, these products improved in the final test for this metric, juicing spinach, and gave us an average yield.

 After the BELLA and the Breville Juice Fountain came the Breville Juice Fountain Elite, earning a 3 out of 10 for its somewhat disappointing results.
 This model did quite poorly at juicing wheatgrass, generating less than 1 mL of juice.
 It did a little better when juicing kale, matching the performance of the standard Juice Fountain, and creating about 25 mL of juice.
 Its performance did drop when tasked with juicing spinach, with the Elite having the lowest yield out of the entire group.